When is Flea Season: Map by State

 Texas’ size ensures there are several climate zones represented throughout.
 Hot semi-arid climates are prevalent along the border of Mexico.
 And in the eastern part of the state, you might experience humid subtropical climates.
 Either way fleas and ticks are a year-round threat to your pets.

-By now you know that these disease-ridden parasites are a nuisance every season.
-But do dogs need flea and tick medicine in the winter?
+By now you know that these disease-ridden parasites are a nuisance every year.
+But do dogs need flea and tick prevention in the winter?
 What about cats?
-How can your veterinarian help?
+How can your veterinarian help you and your pet?

 No matter where you live, it’s best to use preventive medication to avoid tick bites or an active flea infestation.
-Even in the winter months, continuous treatments can be helpful for year-round flea prevention.
+Even in the winter months, continuous treatments can be helpful for year-round flea prevention for your pet.
+The best strategy is to at least start in your state’s peak month.

 Here are some other ways you can prepare for the warmer months ahead.

-- Learn where to check your pets for fleas and ticks.
+Learn where to check your pet for pests